Gitter: History

 Gitter was created by some developers who were initially trying to create a generic web-based chat product, but then wrote extra code to hook their chat application up to GitHub to meet their own needs, and realised that they could turn the combined product into a viable specialist product in its own right.

 Gitter came out of beta in 2014.
 During the beta period, Gitter delivered 1.8 million chat messages.

 On March 15, 2017, GitLab announced the acquisition of Gitter.
 Included in the announcement was the stated intent that Gitter would continue as a standalone project.
-Additionally, GitLab announced that the code would become open source under an MIT License no later than June 2017.
+It was published as open source under an MIT License as of June 2017.

 On September 30, 2020, New Vector Limited acquired Gitter from GitLab, and announced upcoming support for the Matrix protocol in Gitter, which went live by the end of the year.
 Gitter's features would eventually be moved to New Vector's flagship product, Element, thereby replacing Gitter entirely.

 On February 13, 2023, Gitter migrated their service to a custom-branded Matrix instance that uses Element for its web interface.